dehesselle/fibr/README.md

 ![main screen](docs/screenshot.svg)

-A simple file browser with a [Midnight Commander](https://midnight-commander.org)-style interface:
+A simple file browser with a [Midnight Commander](https://midnight-commander.org)-style interface featuring:

 - traditional dual-pane layout
 - find-as-you-type per default
-- basic file operations _(not implemented yet!)_
+- basic file operations: copy, move, mkdir _(Not implemented yet!)_
+- view/edit file delegated to external tools
+- cache filesystem reads

 And that's about it!

-This will remain a simple application and is neither looking to compete with the original nor other popular TUI file managers (e.g. [lf](https://github.com/gokcehan/lf), [superfile](https://github.com/yorukot/superfile), [yazi](https://github.com/sxyazi/yazi) etc.).
+It's a very short and select feature set, so this might not be the tool your're looking for.
+If you're looking for a comprehensive TUI file manager, take a look at the original or other popular choices like [lf](https://github.com/gokcehan/lf), [superfile](https://github.com/yorukot/superfile) or [yazi](https://github.com/sxyazi/yazi).

+fibr was created to scratch an itch of mine and is not looking to become a contender in the space of TUI file managers.

 Written in Python using the excellent [Textual](https://textual.textualize.io) framework.

+## Installation

+TBD

-## Status
+## Usage

-This is a technical preview.
-I need to add basic file operations for it to be useful for me.
+TBD

 ## License

-No license yet.
+TBD